 The PSPOA is working with the Fire District to get everyone’s home marked with reflective aluminum house-number signs.
 In the event of an emergency, it is extremely important for rescue personnel to be able to find your home quickly.
 For further information or questions, contact Gabi at: 823-5345 or e-mail her at: firstname.lastname@example.org.
 PSPOA members pay $8.00 per sign, and non-members $12.00.
 Sign prices are purposely kept low as this is not a fund-raising project, but is meant to help valley residents properly display their house numbers in order to assist emergency personnel.
 If you are ready to order, please download this ORDER FORM and drop the envelope through the water-payment slot at the Firehouse.

-the bears are out and ARE BULKING UP FOR HIBERNATION, so be sure to keep your trash safe from looting and don't put it out the night before PICK-UP unless you want to clean up!
+the bears ARE MOST LIKELY IN HINBERNATIONL BUT be sure to keep your trash safe from looting and don't put it out the night before PICK-UP unless you want to clean up!
 Also do not leave any food in your car unless you want your car destroyed because The bears will rip anything apart to get to food!

 From Gary Clements and the Division of Wildlife: